 Class PerNodeScore

 A “per node score” keeps matched nodes with the corresponding confidence score of the match.
-It is a tuple <E,C>, where E denotes an EntailmentUnit (a matching node in the raw graph) and C denotes a confidence score (a score expressing how well this node matches the entailment unit mention, to which the PerNodeScore object is associated).
+It is a tuple <E,C>, where E denotes an EquivalenceClass (a matching node in the collapsed graph) and C denotes a confidence score (a score expressing how well this node matches the entailment unit mention, to which the PerNodeScore object is associated).

 Attributes:

-EntailmentUnit node – a matching raw graph node
+EquivalenceClass node – a matching collapsed graph node

 double score – confidence of the match